 Introduction

-This vignette of package DemographicTable (CRAN, Github) presents an idiot-proof interface to create a summary table of simple statistics, often known as demographic table.
+This vignette of package DemographicTable (CRAN, Github) presents an idiot-proof interface to create a summary table of simple statistics, often known as a demographic table.

 Note to Users